-Mass casualty weapons (MCWs) are weapons capable of producing MCIs.
+Mass-casualty weapons (MCWs) are weapons capable of producing mass-casualty incidents.
 They include a variety of

 For radiation events, exposure also means the passage of electromagnetic radiation through the body (termed irradiation), which may occur without physical contact with the radiation source (see Radiation Exposure and Contamination).
 For all types of MCWs, contamination refers to agent present on an epithelial surface (external contamination) or in depots within the body (internal contamination).
 Internal contamination most commonly refers only to radioactive particles in the body rather than other MCW agents.